Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: A sample timeline is linear - encoders are expected to use an appropriate timescale and sufficiently large timestamp fields to avoid any wrap-around.
 If wrap-around does occur, a new [=period=] must be started in order to establish a new sample timeline.

-The sample timeline is formed after applying any edit lists in the content.
+The sample timeline is formed after applying any [[!ISOBMFF]] edit lists.

 A sample timeline SHALL be shared by all [=representations=] in the same [=adaptation set=]. [=Representations=] in different [=adaptation sets=] MAY use different sample timelines.